VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 tasks:

 1. It receives a Event instance from the messaging infrastructure.
-2. It validates that the Event is a valid Event.
-3. It locates the aggregate or process manager instance that is the target of the Event.
+2. It locates the aggregate or process manager instance that is the target of the Event.
 This may involve creating a new aggregate instance or locating an existing instance.
-4. It invokes the appropriate method on the aggregate or process manager instance passing in any parameters from the event.
+3. It invokes the appropriate method on the aggregate or process manager instance passing in any parameters from the event.
-5. It persists the new state of the aggregate or process manager to storage.
+4. It persists the new state of the aggregate or process manager to storage.

 ### Sample code